carlosvicente100/gnometown/README.md

 - **React Hooks:** to define all styled components
-- **Redux:** in order to create a store to locate all users and filter settings
+- **Redux:** in order to create a store to locate all gnomes and filter settings
 - **Testing:** made with react testing library (unit, integration, snapshots)

 ## Installation